-One of the best uses of the Google Home Hub, or any another Smart Display (Lenovo's or the JBL Link View), is as a smart digital photo album.
+One of the best uses of the Google Home/Nest Hub, or any another Smart Display (Lenovo's or the JBL Link View), is as a smart digital photo album.
 I've already shared with you the steps to set this up plus tips to make the most of Live Albums, but there are a few new hidden capabilities that make it easier to interact with the photos once they're showing on your Smart Display.
 In this post, I'll explain how you can ask where and when a photo was taken, add it to your favorites, hide it, and share it directly with one of your contacts.
 Read More

 Another year, another category of Google-compatible products has flooded the market.
 A few years ago, it was the Chromecast, then it was the Google Home and Home Mini, and now it's the Google Home Hub.
 With every first-party release comes a slew of third-party alternatives, boasting the same features, same integrations, same functions, but with different designs and prices.
 On paper, they should be equal to Google's, but time and time again, we've learned that they're not.